| |

 Now, I don't want to deal with all the specifics and the science

-around it.
-But basically your body runs on different types of fuel.
-One
+Basically your body runs on different types of fuel.

 that moment that people meet "the man with the hammer" or "run into the